CloudCourseOrg/webapp/README.md

 Test the api

-http://localhost:3000/v1/user, where you should see: "200 OK".
+https://demo.arpitsamsung.me/v1/user, where you should see: "200 OK".

-http://localhost:3000/v1/user/{id} where you should see: "201 Created".
+https://demo.arpitsamsung.me/v1/user/{id} where you should see: "201 Created".

-http://localhost:3000/v1/user/self/ where you should see: "204 No Content".
+https://demo.arpitsamsung.me/v1/user/self/ where you should see: "204 No Content".

-http://localhost:3000/v1/user/self where you should use: "204 No Content".
+https://demo.arpitsamsung.me/v1/user/self where you should use: "204 No Content".

-http://localhost:3000/v1/product, where you should see: "200 OK".
+https://demo.arpitsamsung.me/v1/product, where you should see: "200 OK".

-http://localhost:3000/v1/product/{id} where you should see: "201 Created".
+https://demo.arpitsamsung.me/v1/product/{id} where you should see: "201 Created".

-http://localhost:3000/v1/product/self/ where you should see: "204 No Content".
+https://demo.arpitsamsung.me/v1/product/self/ where you should see: "204 No Content".

-Please create a pull request with a detailed description of changes.